pkerpedjiev/emptypipes/_posts/2015-03-25-train-travel-times-in-europe-map.md

 The methodology is simple.
-I used the [Swiss public transport API](http://transport.opendata.ch/) to get the best connection between the start city (London, Paris, Berlin and Vienna) and every other city in Europe.
+I used the [Swiss public transport API](http://transport.opendata.ch/) to get the best connection between the start city (London, Paris, Berlin and Vienna) and every other city in Europe (huge thanks to [@internetztube](https://twitter.com/internetztube) for a listing of European trains stations).
 Then I created a grid over all of Europe and interpolated the time to each point on the grid by assuming that any location that wasn't a train station could be walked to at a rate of 10 minutes per kilometer.
 The results show a